woojoo666/arcana-notes/Readme2.md

 as you can see, often times hashmaps are used to define additional attributes and properties for objects, without modifying the original objects.
 They are extremely common for data processing.
 Tag syntax makes it actually look and feel like you are working with properties, even though you aren't actually modifying/retrieving properties from the object.
 This is why tags can also be thought of as "virtual properties".

-### Errors

-check the end of the "Basic Syntax" section for overlap

-In a data-centric language like Axis, it doesn't make sense to throw errors like imperative languages do.
-Instead, we use the data type `undefined` to indicate that an error occured.
-The `undefined` object may have an `#error` property attached, from which you can extract relevant error information.

-* everything is data
-* errors are data, represented using `undefined`
-* represents undefined behavior
-* can have properties that store more info

-* use `undefined` as a default, and build from there
-* it allows you to create "incomplete" programs
-* which is fast
-* so you don't have to _define_ every case, which can be impractical for large programs
-	* especially in an un-typed system, where you have to handle all kinds of input, like corrupt data or invalid types or wrong number of inputs, etc
-* it's much more practical to have cases where you just throw `undefined` to indicate that those cases aren't accounted for
-	* declaring the program behavior is literally `undefined`

 ### State Variables

 State variables are also just syntactic shorthand, useful in event handlers.
 State variables are just objects that represent an ordered list of states.